 If you are going on a Disney Cruise anytime soon, you may have heard about Disney Cruise Line fish extenders.
 Disney Cruise FE gifts are a fun way to share SWAPS with other cruisers – especially when traveling with kids.
 They are totally optional, but lots of fun when you are cruising with kids!
 Here’s everything you need to know about fish extenders.

 How to get a fish extender.

 While you can certainly just hang a bag from your fish or seahorse, many cruisers opt to make or buy a personalized holder.
 Looking for a Disney fish extender for sale (rather than making your own)?
 There are lots of options on for fish extenders on Etsy.
 (I got mine from Ava Baby Co).

 How to sign up for a fish extender exchange.

 Visit the DIS Boards forum page for Disney Cruise Meets (link here) and sign up with your names and stateroom number, or search on Facebook for the date of your sailing.
 Depending on the size of the group, you may break up into smaller groups or just stick with one group.
 Definitely continue to visit the forum to get more information on all of the cruisers – as you get closer to cruise time you can make a list of all of the names, ages, and staterooms.

-This is the fun part – the sky is the limit!
-We got so many fun Fish Extender gifts on our recent Disney Dream cruise - here are some ideas for the best Disney fish extender gifts:
+This is the fun part – the sky’s the limit!
+We got so many fun Fish Extender gifts on our recent Disney Dream cruise – here are some ideas for the best Disney fish extender gifts:

 - Minnie/Mickey hair accessories